cr0065/CS-490/README.md

 # CS-490
-Basically just does Phase 1 of the assignment no longer needs use of netbeans however, GUI still needs a little work to look neat.
+Phase 3 of the assignment splits the process up to handle instances of HRRN and RR algorithm appropriately.